Woosyun/Woosyun/README.md

 # 💫 About Me:
+Interested in developing valuable software.
-I'm currently working on <br>rit, version control system<br>tauri-rit, desktop application for the rit
+Currently working on building a scalable, environment-agnostic version control system

 ## 🌐 Socials: